 Let him decorate his space with baseball caps from his favorite teams.
 He can place them on hooks for visual appeal.

-Let your son put his skateboard to more than one use.
-After he’s done turning tricks on it, have him add it to his collection of skateboards that he hangs up as wall art.
+Let your teen boy put his skateboard to more than one use.
+After he’s done turning tricks on it, have your teen boy add it to his collection of skateboards that he hangs up as wall art.

 Display his collection of skateboards or turn surfboards into wall art.
 He’ll love that he’s able to display his passion into his personal space in a way that’s not childish.